victorliu-sq/PaperWriting/FlashSMP.md

 In that way, we can set the member m_rank on PRNode entry m, r to w

 This index is stored in the device node vector at the position corresponding to the woman's index and the man's rank.

+This approach optimizes memory access patterns, improving the efficiency of both the sequential Gale-Shapley algorithm or its parallel verion during execution.

+The parallel nature of the algorithm allows for rapid initialization of the PRNodes, leveraging the computational power of parallel processors to handle large datasets efficiently.